 And it’s hard not to resonate with that.
 The past year has pushed us inches before our breaking point.
-The uncertainties of a life beyond COVID-19 have come over many of us, as it had Mon and Ida here in First of May.
+The uncertainties of life beyond COVID-19 have come over many of us, as it had Mon and Ida here in the First of May.
 And it’s a feeling that still cuts, one that Ledesma captures here greatly.
 It’s probably my favorite entry of the whole series.

 From My Window